amin-dev-7/car-hub/README.md

 3. MongoDB

-      Create new .env file as .env.example, and add your MongoDB URI, local or using MongoDB Atlas.
+      Create new .env file as .env.example, and add your MongoDB URI, local or using MongoDB Atlas.<br>
       Add also authentication secret to the .env file

 4. You're ready to go!